120 Lachesis

-Lachesis (minor planet designation: 120 Lachesis) is a large main-belt asteroid.
+120 Lachesis is a large main-belt asteroid.
 It was discovered by French astronomer Alphonse Borrelly on April 10, 1872, and independently by German-American astronomer Christian Heinrich Friedrich Peters on April 11, 1872, then named after Lachesis, one of the Moirai, or Fates, in Greek mythology.
 A Lachesean occultation of a star occurred in 1999 and was confirmed visually by five observers and once photoelectrically, with the chords yielding an estimated elliptical cross-section of 184 × 144 km.

 This body is orbiting the Sun with a period of 5.50 years and an eccentricity (ovalness) of 0.05.
 The orbital plane is inclined by 7° to the plane of the ecliptic.
 Photometric observations of this asteroid were made in early 2009 at the Organ Mesa Observatory in Las Cruces, New Mexico.
 The resulting light curve shows a synodic rotation period of 46.551 ± 0.002 hours with a brightness variation of 0.14 ± 0.02 in magnitude.
 It is a very slow rotator with the longest rotation period of an asteroid more than 150 km in diameter.
 As a primitive C-type asteroid it is probably composed of carbonaceous material.